serokell/deploy-rs/interface/README.md

 For every profile of every node, arguments are merged with `<PROFILE>` taking precedence over `<NODE>` and `<NODE>` taking precedence over top-level.

-Values can be overridden for all the profiles deployed by setting environment variables with the same names as the profile, for example `sshUser=foobar nix run github:serokell/deploy .` will connect to all nodes as `foobar@<NODE>.hostname`.
+Certain read values can be overridden by supplying flags to the deploy binary, for example `deploy --auto-rollback true .` will enable automatic rollback for all nodes being deployed to, regardless of settings.